 Here, the art of Mediterranean living is at its best.
 Decorated with great care in a 70s riviera spirit, the barge is the work of Belgian decorator Jean-Philippe Demeyer.
-Blue and yellow striped fabrics, a gigantic carpet custom-created for the premises, a majestic central bar and a sumptuous glass roof that bathes the restaurant in natural light - it's sure to make you feel right at home.
+Blue and yellow striped fabrics, a gigantic carpet custom-made for the premises, a majestic central bar and a sumptuous glass roof that bathes the restaurant in natural light: it's sure to make you feel at home.

 Chef Daniel Ortiz Maldonado's menu impresses with its finesse and mastery.
-It has to be said that in Paris, restaurants on the banks of the Seine have the harsh reputation of existing solely for the pleasure of the eyes of tourists, who are potentially less attentive to quality and price upon arrival.
+It has to be said that in Paris, restaurants on the banks of the Seine have a harsh reputation for existing solely for the pleasure of the eyes of tourists, who are potentially less discerning about quality and price on arrival.

-Not so here.
+This is no exception.
 For starters, prices could not be more affordable for the setting and the neighborhood - for lunch, €29 for a starter/main course or main course/dessert, €35 for a starter/main course/dessert; for dinner, €60 for a 7-course menu.
-Secondly, because the Brazilian chef's Italian-Japanese cuisine is anything but banal fusion cuisine, a term that has been misused for the past fifteen years.
+Secondly, because the Brazilian chef's Italian-Japanese cuisine has nothing to do with banal fusion cuisine, a term that has been misused for the past fifteen years.

 Having worked in the kitchens of William Ledeuil at Ze Kitchen Galerie and Greg Marchand at Le Frenchie, the chef has retained his iconic specialties and the way he divides his menu into antipasti, primi and secondi.
 From Japan, he draws techniques, flavors and ingredients with which he transcends his transalpine dishes.